You have money to put into Bitcoin. Should you buy all at once, or spread your purchases over weeks and months?

 What Is Lump-Sum Investing?

-Lump-sum investing means deploying all of your available capital into Bitcoin at once.
-If you have $10,000 to invest, you buy $10,000 worth of Bitcoin today, right now, regardless of where the price sits.
+Lump-sum investing means buying Bitcoin with all of your available capital at once.
+If you have $10,000, you buy $10,000 worth of Bitcoin today, regardless of the current price.

-The logic behind lump sum is rooted in a simple observation: if you believe Bitcoin will be worth more in the future than it is today, then the best time to buy is as early as possible.
-Every day you wait is a day your money isn't working.
-In a long-term uptrend, getting in sooner means capturing more of the upside.
+The logic is direct: if you believe Bitcoin will be worth more in the future, the best time to buy is as early as possible.
+Every day you wait is a day your money sits idle.
+In a long-term uptrend, earlier entry captures more of the upside.

-This logic is mathematically sound.
-Research from Vanguard on traditional markets found that lump-sum investing outperformed DCA roughly two-thirds of the time across rolling 12-month periods in U.S. stocks, international stocks, and bonds.
-The reason is straightforward: markets trend upward over time, so having your money invested earlier gives it more time to grow.
+Vanguard's research on traditional markets supports this.
+Lump-sum investing outperformed DCA roughly two-thirds of the time across rolling 12-month periods in U.S. stocks, international stocks, and bonds.
+Markets trend upward over time, so money invested earlier has more time to grow.

-Bitcoin's long-term trajectory has been even steeper than traditional markets.
-Over most multi-year windows, being fully invested as early as possible would have produced higher total returns than spreading purchases out.
-But "most" is doing a lot of heavy lifting in that sentence, because the times lump sum loses, it can lose badly.
+Bitcoin's long-term trajectory has been steeper than traditional markets.
+Over most multi-year windows, full early deployment would have produced higher total returns than spreading purchases out.
+But "most" is doing heavy lifting in that sentence, because when lump sum loses, it loses badly.

 Head-to-Head Comparison

-Before looking at the data, it helps to see how DCA and lump sum compare on the factors that actually matter for most investors.
-Returns are only one piece of the puzzle.
-Risk, psychological difficulty, and practical requirements matter just as much.
+Before looking at the data, compare how DCA and lump sum stack up on the factors that matter beyond returns: risk, psychological difficulty, and practical requirements.

 DCA vs Lump Sum: Strategy Comparison